How to Stop a GERD Cough

 Like GERD, It’s caused by dysfunctional muscles in your esophagus.
 These muscles —called the upper and lower esophageal sphincters—are supposed to keep food moving toward your stomach and prevent stomach acid from going back into your throat.
 When they weaken or have problems, the result can be GERD and / or LPR.

-Can GERD cause asthma?
+Can GERD Cause Asthma?

 Researchers haven’t nailed down the details of the relationship between GERD and asthma.
 However, the Cleveland Clinic states that more than 75 percent of those with asthma also have GERD and the heartburn that accompanies it.